25 Useful Things to Know Before You Visit Tromso (2024-2025)

 Tromso (and Norway) Doesn’t Like Cash

 Are you planning to arrive in Tromso with a load of cash to change over to Norwegian kroner?
 Well, don’t.
-Norwegians hate cash.
+Norwegians don’t like cash.
 And you will too after you leave Norway!
-Norway is a pretty much cashless society.
+Norway is a pretty much cashless society and everywhere takes card.

-If a place doesn’t accept cards, they will have an app for that where you’re encouraged to purchase a ticket online (ie. buses in Oslo).
+If a place doesn’t accept cards, they will have an app for that where you’re encouraged to purchase a ticket online (ie. buses in Tromso).

 A 'card only' sign at a coffee shop in Bergen